Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 Can I walk to the beach from my room?

 Yes.
-All rooms are within a short walk to Bophut Beach.
-The resort is beachfront, and you can go from your lounge area to the sand in under a minute.
+The resort is beachfront on Bophut Beach, and you can go from your room or lounge area to the sand in under a minute.
+The beach is wide, calm, and relaxed, ideal for families with young children.

 Are there fitness and sports options?

 Yes.
-The resort has a fully equipped fitness centre, outdoor tennis courts, Muay Thai classes, and yoga sessions with mats provided.
-Water sports like kayaking and paddleboarding are also available.
+The resort has a fully equipped fitness centre with brand-new Technogym equipment, outdoor tennis courts, Muay Thai classes, and yoga sessions with mats provided.
+Water sports including kayaking and paddleboarding are also available directly from the beach.

 Are there satellite TVs in the rooms?

 Yes.
-Our suite had a flat-screen TV with satellite channels.
+Our suite had a flat-screen TV with satellite channels, useful for winding down after a full day with kids.

 Is it easy to get around Koh Samui from the resort?

 Yes.
-The hotel can help with car hire and taxis.
-You’re about a 10-minute drive from Chaweng Beach, 20 minutes to Wat Phra Yai (Big Buddha), and around 1 minute to the Samui Go-Kart track.
+The hotel can help arrange car hire and taxis.
+You’re about a 10-minute drive from Chaweng Beach, 20 minutes from Wat Phra Yai (the Big Buddha), and roughly one minute from the Samui Go-Kart track.
+I always recommend downloading the Grab app for on-demand taxis and deliveries, it’s the most reliable way to get around the island without haggling over prices.